-Beginning to whittle down that handmade pressie list?
-Elen Angharad’s speedy beanie is here to help.
+Beginning to work on that handmade pressie list?
+Elen Angharad’s speedy beanie knitting pattern is here to help.
 Whip it up and give to all your pals this Christmas.

 What you’ll need: